 The times for the coming year will be posted in the Parish Newsletter and on this website under Masses and Services at the beginning of Lent.
-Deacon Des provides guidance sheets.
+Guidance sheets will be provided.
 Please bring your rosary beads.

 For more information about the Divine Mercy Devotion please go to: https://www.thedivinemercy.org/message